SquawkBus/squawkbus/README.md

 When a client disconnects, other "interested" clients are informed.

-For example a client receiving notifications will be told when a subscriber has disconnected (as well as when they unsubscribe).
-A client that has subscribe to a topic will be informed when all publishers to the topic have disconnected.
+For example a client receiving notifications will be informed when a subscriber has disconnected (as well as when they unsubscribe).
+A client that has subscribed to a topic will be informed when all publishers to the topic have disconnected.

 ## Usage